aishanorizan/ram-configuration-evaluator/README.md

 Compile & run the java program - JobList.java.

-The evaluation need to consider the following performance metrics:
+The evaluation will consider the following performance metrics:
 <ol>
  <li>Turnaround time for every job and the average for all jobs;</li>
   <li>Waiting time for every job and the average for all jobs;</li>